 - Fold ballot and write "Void" on the back.
-Mark "V" if reason is voter and "P" if reason is Poll Worker. - Look up the voter's name in the E-Poll Book. - Tap void ballot - Enter password 3242 to void ballot - Give the voter a new ballot. - Place the Void Ballot in the Void Ballot Envelope.
+Mark "V" if reason is voter and "P" if reason is Poll Worker.

+- Look up the voter's name in the E-Poll Book.

+- Tap void ballot

+- Enter password 3242 to void ballot

+- Tap on ballot style number of voided ballot

+- Tap on Voter Error as reason

+- Tap on Void Ballot

+- Give the voter a new ballot.

+- Place the Void Ballot in the Void Ballot Envelope.